monkeytypegame/monkeytype/CONTRIBUTING.md

    - Google Analytics is not necessary.

 1. [Install the Firebase CLI](https://firebase.google.com/docs/cli)
-1. Run `firebase login` on your terminal to log in to the same google account as you just used to create the project.
+1. Run `firebase login` on your terminal to log in to the same google account you just used to create the project.
 1. Git clone this project.
 1. Duplicate `.firebaserc_example`, rename the new file to `.firebaserc` and change the project name of default to the firebase project id you just created.